ahw/literal-trees/README.md

   the height or width of the tree doesn't fit on a single page, then the values of maxprintheight and maxprintwidth come into play in order to scale the image.
-* Works offline just 'cause.
-(After the initial visit of course.)
+* Works offline using ApplicationCache.
+Why?
+Just 'cause.

 # About Me
 My name is Andrew Hallagan.
 I enjoy this sort of thing and I hope you do